DJ824/hft-backtester/README.md

 - we use inheritance to model the strategy, as each strategy shares some general characteristics, along with some specialities
 - the strategy has a shared_ptr to the database connection pool, passed from the backtester, and is responsible for acquiring connections from the pool
 - the strategy also has a pointer to the orderbook for which the backtesting is occuring on, passed from the backtester
-- i have included 2 strategies, one that uses a combination of orderbook imbalance and vwap, and another which uses a linear regression model on order book imbalance
+- I have included 2 strategies, one that uses a combination of orderbook imbalance and vwap, and another which uses a linear regression model on order book imbalance

 ## Database
 - we use QuestDB using their influx line protocol to send trade logs via tcp routing to the database